 Today’s post comes from Jessie Kratz, Historian of the National Archives.
 On June 24 the National Archives celebrates its 80th anniversary.
 If you have ever visited the National Archives in Washington, DC, you may have noticed two very, very large bronze doors that mark the original Constitution Avenue entrance to the building.
 Visitors enter through the … Continue reading Doors of Monumental Proportions

 Today's post comes from Jessie Kratz, Historian of the National Archives.
-June 19 marks the 80th Anniversary of the establishment of the National Archives.
-Eighty years ago on June 19, 1934, President Franklin D. Roosevelt signed legislation creating the National Archives.
-It was the culmination of a 25-year campaign by the historical community to create … Continue reading Happy 80th Birthday National Archives
+June 19 marks the anniversary of the establishment of the National Archives.
+On June 19, 1934, President Franklin D. Roosevelt signed legislation creating the National Archives.
+It was the culmination of a 25-year campaign by the historical community to create a National Archives building … Continue reading Happy Birthday National Archives

 Today’s post comes from Emma Rothberg, an intern in the National Archives History Office in Washington, DC.
 June 14 marks the annual celebration known as Flag Day.
 On June 14, 1885, Bernard J. Cigrand placed a 10-inch, 38-star flag in a bottle on his desk at the Stony Hill School in Ozaukee County, Wisconsin.
 The 19-year-old … Continue reading The Father of Flag Day

 The GI Bill is on display in the East Rotunda Gallery of the National Archives Building from June 6 through July 14.
 Today's post comes from education and exhibit specialist Michael Hussey.
 “With the signing of this bill a well-rounded program of special veterans' benefits is nearly completed.
 It gives emphatic notice to the men … Continue reading On display: GI Bill of Rights